List of Still Game characters: Jack Jarvis

-Jack Jarvis is played by Ford Kiernan.
-He is a stout, squat man with white hair (though it was once ginger) and a moustache.
-He can frequently be seen wearing a bunnet when outdoors and smoking a pipe.
-In his younger days, he worked in his father's grocery shop and was an amateur boxer.
-He has been best friends with his neighbour Victor for over sixty years, both living on the same floor of Osprey Heights, a tower block in Craiglang.
-The two first met when a young boy named Frank McCallum was knocked down by a tram.
-Jack is a widower and occasionally struggles with loneliness as his wife, Jean, died in 1991 and their daughter Fiona has emigrated to Canada.
-Jack spends almost all of his time with Victor, most frequently at their local pub, The Clansman.
+Jack Jarvis Esq. is played by Ford Kiernan.
+He is a stout, squat man with white hair and a moustache; and is frequently seen wearing a bunnet and smoking a pipe when outdoors.
+In his youth, he worked in his father's grocery shop and was an amateur boxer.
+He has been best friends with his neighbour Victor for over sixty years, both living on the same floor of Osprey Heights, a tower block in Craiglang; the two first met when a young boy named Frank McCallum was knocked down by a tram.
+Jack occasionally struggles with loneliness as his wife, Jean, died in 1991, and their daughter Fiona has emigrated to Canada.
+Nevertheless, Jack spends almost all of his time with Victor, most frequently at their local pub, the Clansman.
 In contrast to Victor, Jack demonstrates slightly lower intelligence, a higher chance of being swayed by peer pressure from others, and less of a way with words (often trying to be witty but instead only producing a banal remark, and using malapropisms - such as saying "discretion" instead of "desecration").
-Additionally, he seems to be more easily offended and quick to anger than Victor.
-However, Jack has shown himself to be more observant than Victor on several occasions; notably, in the episode "Wummin", he recognises (albeit incorrectly) that Bert Findlay's strange behaviour shows signs of an impending suicide.
+Additionally, he seems more easily offended and quick to anger than Victor.
+However, Jack has shown himself to be more observant than Victor on several occasions; notably, in the episode "Wummin", he notices that Bert Findlay's strange behaviour shows signs of an impending suicide, although this is ultimately not the case.

-In the first episode, "Flittin'," Jack is said to be 74 years old (the same age as Victor), confusingly, in all other episodes his age is stated as 72.
+In the first episode, "Flittin'," Jack is said to be 74 years old (the same age as Victor); confusingly, in all other episodes his age is stated as 72.
 In a sketch on the sister programme Chewin' the Fat, his surname was given as McAlpine.